UofT-DSI/algorithms_and_data_structures/README.md

 Below are the folders contained in this repo with a description of what they contain and information on how to use them.

 ### 1 *assignments*:
-This folder contains the assignments for the workshop.
-Students are expected to complete them one week after the content has been delivered.
+This folder contains the assignments.

 ### 2. *homework*:
 This folder contains a pdf file with all the recommended problems.
 The problems are also found after each coresponding set of slides.